-These are only the most common examples of how content and SEO can complement one another:
+Here are the most common examples of how SEO and content may complement one another:

-Verify that visitors spend more than 30 seconds on your website.
-Do you have any value to it, for example, helpful tips that will help them do their jobs better?
+Check whether visitors spend more than 30 seconds on your site.
+Does it have any value to it, for example, helpful tips that will help them perform their tasks better?

 2. SEO and Evergreen Content

-Creating evergreen content can be a great way to improve your search results while also increasing the quality of your website.
-News articles is usually a hit on Google even if it's relevant, but it's likely to disappear in the following years.
+The creation of evergreen content is a terrific way to boost your search rankings while also enhancing the usability of your website.
+While news is often good for Google but it's going to eventually lose its relevance.
 It's not an accurate source for long-term traffic.
-An article that is more informative and offers valuable advice and information On the other hand it will be able to attract the kind of interactions and links that Google seeks, and will be more likely to rank well in the search rankings over time.
+The content that is more valuable and offers advice and insight will attract the engagement and links Google seeks.
+Also, it is more likely to be ranked higher in results in the future.

 5. Establishing Links

-Good content attracts links.
-Make sure that it's widely shared to be noticed by the largest or most influential public as possible.
-It's not hard; simply make content that people are eager to share with others and see what happens.
+Links are attracted to good content.
+Just make sure it's widely shared to capture the attention of as large or influential an public as possible.
+It's not rocket science. simply create content that people will want to link to and then see what happens.

-It is easy to use and is recommended to use it when making or editing information.
+It is easy to use and is recommended to use it when creating or altering information.